IgniteUI/igniteui-docfx/en/components/themes/theming-demo.md

 </div>
 <div class="divider--half"></div>

+Import the mixins and functions, define the colors, define the themes and apply them.
+These are the small steps for styling your app with **Ignite UI for Angular Theming**.

 ### Theme Chooser
-In the above sample we set one theme to all the elements of our application.
+In the above sample we set only one theme per component.

-If we want to define more than one theme for each component with the idea of changing them, we can add a **theme chooser**.
+If we want to define more themes for a single **Ignite UI for Angular control** with the idea of changing them, we can add a **theme chooser**.
 This can be achieved with few modifications:
 - Create a file and define the classes, which will include the themes: